Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 Table 1

 The evaluation of biomarkers across production sites highlighted a consistent relationship between microbial composition, histopathology, and gene expression patterns.
 Histological analysis confirmed progressive changes in gill tissue during disease development, while RNA-seq data revealed upregulation of genes involved in immune responses, inflammation, and pathogen defence.
+This validated the project aims by suggesting that integrated biomarkers could be used as surveillance tools.

 Figure 2